cocohomelab/cocohomelab/DLPe.md

 Use Case
 - Mapping DLP alerts to MITRE ATT&CK

+How DLPe trigger
-DLP will trigger the rule only when the classification criteria is met.
+- DLP will trigger the rule only when the classification criteria is met.